AyasataInfo/SearchScrapbox/README.md

 It was developed to provide quick access to a desired page immediately by eliminating the process of operating the web browser as much as possible.

 ## Applying
-After installing FlowLauncher, apply the plugin using the following steps.  (assuming it is installed on C drive)

-1. Navigate to C:\Users\\[UserName]\AppData\Roaming\FlowLauncher\Plugins
-2. Create a new folder as "SearchScrapbox".
-3. Put all files into the created folder.
-4. After moving to the folder created in the command prompt (using "cd" command), execute the following command.
-> pip install -r requirements.txt -t ./lib
-- If you can't use the pip command, please install pip command.
-5. Start FlowLauncher, type the command below and press Enter.
-> Reload Plugin Data

 ## How to use
 ### Display pages within the project.